Signing of the United States Declaration of Independence: Date of signing

 The Second Continental Congress adopted the Declaration of Independence on July 4, 1776, with 12 of the 13 colonies voting in favor and New York abstaining.
 The date that the Declaration was signed has long been the subject of debate.
-Thomas Jefferson, Benjamin Franklin, and John Adams all wrote that it was signed by Congress on the day when it was adopted on July 4, 1776.
-That assertion is seemingly confirmed by the signed copy of the Declaration, which is dated July 4.
-Additional support for the July 4 date is provided by the Journals of the Continental Congress, the official public record of the Continental Congress.
-The proceedings for 1776 were first published in 1777, and the entry for July 4 states that the Declaration was engrossed and signed on that date (the official copy was handwritten by Timothy Matlack).
+Thomas Jefferson, Benjamin Franklin, and John Adams all wrote that it was signed by Congress on the day it was adopted on July 4, 1776.
+Additional support for the July 4 date is provided by the official public record in the Journals of the Continental Congress, published in 1777, where the entry for July 4 states that the Declaration was engrossed and signed on that date (the official copy handwritten by Timothy Matlack).

 In 1796, signer Thomas McKean disputed that the Declaration had been signed on July 4, pointing out that some signers were not present, including several who were not even elected to Congress until after that date.
 "No person signed it on that day nor for many days after", he wrote.
 His claim gained support when the Secret Journals of Congress were published in 1821.
 The Secret Journals contained two previously unpublished entries about the Declaration.

-On July 9, New York's delegates got permission from their convention to agree to the Declaration.
-This news reached the Continental Congress on July 15.
+New York's delegates were granted permission from their convention to agree to the Declaration on July 9, news that reached the Continental Congress on July 15.
 The Secret Journals entry for July 19 reads:

 Resolved That the Declaration passed on the 4th be fairly engrossed on parchment with the title and stile of "The unanimous declaration of the thirteen united states of America" & that the same when engrossed be signed by every member of Congress.

 The entry for August 2 states:

 The declaration of Independence being engrossed & compared at the table was signed by the Members.

 In 1884, historian Mellen Chamberlain argued that these entries indicated that the famous signed version of the Declaration had been created following the July 19 resolution, and had not been signed by Congress until August 2.
 Subsequent research has confirmed that many of the signers had not been present in Congress on July 4, and that some delegates may have added their signatures even after August 2.
 Neither Jefferson nor Adams ever wavered from their belief that the signing ceremony took place on July 4, yet most historians have accepted the argument which David McCullough articulates in his biography of John Adams: "No such scene, with all the delegates present, ever occurred at Philadelphia."